 If you believe you were wrongly convicted of domestic violence in Florida, there are options for you to defend your right to firearm ownership.
-You can collaborate with a criminal defense attorney to challenge the charges brought against you in criminal court.
+You can collaborate with a criminal defense attorney in Naples, FL to challenge the charges brought against you in criminal court.

 Our firm can work with you to reassess the facts of your case and see the charges brought against you reduced, if not dropped.
 You can collaborate with our team upon the approach of your five-year conviction anniversary to contend with Floridian courts.
 In turn, you can better re-secure the firearms removed from your possession at the time of your original conviction.